 This tip pertains mainly to the kitchen and the bathroom.
 Replacing old hardware on cabinets is an easy way to update the rooms that require an upgrade.
 For example, you can easily paint cabinets for a more dramatic change.
 Why not check out Property Workshops’s brilliant guide on how to paint kitchen cabinets.

 Swap out old plumbing fixtures for newer versions.
+You may also consider replacing your old septic system and have a new septic system installation.
 Water-conserving faucets and showerheads are available for installation.
 These fixtures use less water and therefore maximize efficiency.
 Homebuyers who want to go green, or save money on water bills, will appreciate these additions.

 A fresh coat of paint transforms a room.
 Certain colours can make a room appear brighter and more spacious.
 A neutral colour palette for example enables potential homebuyers to imagine bringing their styles to the space.
 A Zillow.com study also found that blue tones can increase a home’s value.